No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction

+which is identical to the results of~\cite{Bedeschi:2024uaf}, which have been implemented in \textsc{Delphes}.
+Furthermore, the computational complexity is reduced to $\mathcal O(N_\text{tracks})$ with respect to naively solving Eq.~\eqref{eqn:GNsystem}.
+This derivation therefore recovers the standard transverse-information vertex fit of Refs.~\cite{Billoir:1985nq,Billoir:1992yq,Fruhwirth:2007hz,Strandlie:2010zz,Fruhwirth:2020zbo,Bedeschi:2024uaf,2401.13538}.
+The present formulation shows that this estimator is precisely the vertex-space Schur complement of the full Gauss-Newton system.
+The present formulation is therefore not intended as a new statistical estimator, but rather as a unified derivation that exposes the underlying block structure and its equivalent Schur-complement representations.

-with which is orthogonal to $\vec t_i$.
-We notice here that profiling the phases amounts to profiling the tangential direction $\vec t_i$ at the vertex so that each track contributes only two ``measurements'' to the vertex position and the degrees of freedom in a $3D$-vertex fit are then
+We note here that taking the Schur complement amounts to profiling the unknown phases $s_i$.
+Since the phase parameter describes motion along the track tangent, profiling the phases is equivalent to analytically eliminating the tangential degree of freedom of each track.
+Consequently, each track contributes only the two transverse directions encoded in $W_i^\perp$ and the degrees of freedom in a $3D$-vertex fit are then

-We can then iterate alternating steps $\Delta s_i$ and $\Delta \vec v$ or employ a variable projection scheme of iteratively solving for $\vec v$ and stepping in $s_i$ until convergence, as has been outlined in~\cite{Bedeschi:2024uaf}.
-This procedure is very stable and has a reduced computational complexity of $\mathcal O(N)$ (the step for each $s_i$) and $3\times 3$ matrix solves (or inversions).
+We further observe that the current/initial vertex estimate $\vec v_0$ cancels in the phase update in Eq.~\eqref{eqn:phase_update} and no initial vertex guess is needed to initialise the fit; the vertex at each iteration is obtained from the current track linearisation points.
+The algorithm to find the optimal vertex for a given set of tracks then amounts to choosing a suitable initial linearisation point for the track phases $s_i$, compute $\vec v^\star$ from the current phases and update to the next linearisation point $s_i^{k+1} = s_i^{k} + \Delta s_i$ until convergence.
+The choice of the initial linearisation point is important for convergence.
+For displaced vertices, we initialise the track phases from the innermost associated tracker hit (or equivalent detector-informed estimate), which provides a good approximation to the true decay point.